 You should also know that Zantac has been tied to cancer in several lawsuits.
-A New Jersey woman is suing Sanofi and other drugmakers for allegedly causing her esophageal cancer and Florida woman alleges Zantac led to her colon cancer.
+A New Jersey woman is suing Sanofi and other drugmakers for allegedly causing her esophageal cancer and a Florida woman alleges Zantac led to her colon cancer.

 What If I Am Diagnosed With Cancer?